maxpichev/Wazuh-SIEM-lab---Windows-endpoint-Sysmon-Attomic-Red-Team-Detection-rules/README.md

 * how to tune rules without making them noisy

-🚀 How to Use This Repo (Run the Lab)
+🚀 How to Use This Repo (Deploy & Test the Rules)

+All custom Wazuh rules are developed inside:

+   /home/max/rules-custom

+Each rule can be deployed into the Wazuh Manager with the helper script:

+   ./deploy_rule.sh <rule_filename>

+Example:

+   cd /home/max/rules-custom
+   ./deploy_rule.sh discovery.xml

+This script:

-1. Copy the XML files from Rules/ into your Wazuh manager rules directory:
+* Copies the selected rule into the Wazuh rules directory:

    /var/ossec/etc/rules/

-2. Run the deployment script:

-   ./deploy_rule.sh

-3. Restart Wazuh manager:
+Sets correct permissions

+* Restarts the Wazuh Manager so the rule becomes active

-    sudo systemctl restart wazuh-manager
+   systemctl restart wazuh-manager

+* Once the rule is deployed, you can run the test commands from:

+   AttackSimulation/

- * Use the commands in AttackSimulation/ to generate alerts (PowerShell encoded, tscon lateral movement, MiniDump, discovery, etc).
+* to trigger real alerts (PowerShell encoded commands, discovery, tscon lateral movement, MiniDump, scheduled tasks, etc).

- * View alerts in Wazuh Dashboard → Security Events.
+  View alerts in the Wazuh Dashboard → Security Events.

 This lab is the foundation I built so I can enter a SOC environment already understanding the backend logic of alerts instead of just clicking buttons on a dashboard.